ucsb-cs56/ucsb-cs56.github.io/_topics/github_add_collaborator.md

 Invitations can be issued for different levels of access.

 * <b>Read</b> access means "Read Only".
 It signifies that the contents of a private repo can be read, but not changed.
-   In SPIS, we use this for the FEEDBACK repos: Mentors and Instructors have write access to these repos, and we invite each student or pair with
+   In CS56, we use this for the FEEDBACK repos: Mentors and Instructors have write access to these repos, and we invite each student or pair with

 * <b>Write</b> access means that the user can write to the repo, but cannot change the